 How do I reschedule a Smart 1:1?

-Smart 1:1s can be rescheduled in three different ways:
+Smart 1:1s can be rescheduled in several different ways:

 RSVP changes: if either the organizer or the attendee RSVPs No to the 1:1 event, Reclaim will automatically reschedule it to the next best time for both of you.
-You can RSVP No directly through Google Calendar, or you can do it via Reclaim's Planner.
+You can RSVP No directly through Google Calendar, or you can do it via Reclaim's Planner, or via the details page for the 1:1 in Reclaim:

 Conflicting event: if an event gets booked over the 1:1, it will automatically reschedule to the next best time for both of you.
 Please note that if the attendee or organizer are invited to another event that conflicts with the 1:1, the 1:1 will not be rescheduled until they RSVP Yes or Maybe.